 Working in the roof space

 The roof space of your home can be a very dangerous area.
-There are a number of electrical risks, including:
+There are serious electrical hazards in roof spaces and the potential for electric shocks is high.

 - exposed live electrical conductors or wiring;